 The Free Papua Movement (OPM) is a separatist movement that emerged in 1965 in Papua Province.
 Separatism aims to achieve autonomy or separation to stand alone or merge with another country (Effendi, 2015).
-The Indonesian government has also always tried to resolve the conflict by mobilizing the TNI.
-The deployment of TNI forces tasked with upholding state sovereignty, such as suppressing armed rebellions or armed separatists using 'military means' (combat) is categorized as OMSP (Military Operations other than War) (Kadisjarahad & Djamil, 2018).
+The Indonesian government has also tried to resolve the conflict by mobilizing the TNI.
+The deployment of TNI forces tasked with upholding state sovereignty, such as suppressing armed rebellions or armed separatists using 'military means' (combat), is categorized as OMSP (Military Operations other than War) (Kadisjarahad & Djamil, 2018).

-The use of the latest nomenclature based on the TNI Commander's STR Number STR/41/2024 dated April 5, 2024 concerning the mention of nomenclature by the TNI using the term Free Papua Movement (OPM).
-The organization is a separatist movement which means the desire to separate from the Republic of Indonesia so that it becomes one of the TNI's responsibilities (Edon & Hidayat,
+The use of the latest nomenclature is based on the TNI Commander's STR Number STR/41/2024 dated April 5, 2024, concerning the mention of nomenclature by the TNI using the term Free Papua Movement

-2021).
-The main player in the battle was the military wing of the OPM, namely the West Papua National Liberation Army (TPNPB).
-TPNPBi was heavily involved in rebellion activities and has fulfilled its role as an armed separatist movement that has also claimed many lives.
-The crimes committed have violated the natural rights inherent in humans because it has been clearly stated in the International Human Rights Declaration, Article 5, that "No one shall be tortured or subjected to cruel, inhuman or degrading treatment or punishment".
+(OPM).
+The organization is a separatist movement, which means the desire to separate from the Republic of Indonesia, so that it becomes one of the TNI's responsibilities (Edon & Hidayat, 2021).
+The main player in the battle was the military wing of the OPM, the West Papua National Liberation Army (TPNPB).
+TPNPBi was heavily involved in rebellion activities and fulfilled its role as an armed separatist movement that has claimed many lives.
+The crimes committed violate the natural rights inherent to humans, as clearly stated in the International Human Rights Declaration, Article 5, that "No one shall be tortured or subjected to cruel, inhuman or degrading treatment or punishment."

 The OPM movement is included in extraordinary crimes and needs to be handled and stopped by the Indonesian Government because this group is separatist and is indicated to want to break away from the Republic of Indonesia.
-This organization continues to launch various ways to gain support from outside parties, both by spreading fake news (hoaxes) to foreign media regarding the occurrence of gross human rights violations committed by the TNI or Polri against the Papuan people, even though it is the OPM that actually commits many very cruel human rights violations against anyone who opposes its policies.
-Data shows a series of alleged gross human rights violations committed by OPM.
+This organization continues to launch various ways to gain support from outside parties, both by spreading fake news (hoaxes) to foreign media regarding the occurrence of gross human rights violations committed by the TNI or Polri against the Papuan people, even though it is the OPM that actually commits many cruel human rights violations against anyone who opposes its policies.
+The data show a series of alleged gross human rights violations committed by the OPM.

-Based on the data obtained, it is known that OPM is a very dangerous separatist movement that always twists the facts in its criminal actions.
-Its rebellion is marked by acts of physical resistance using weapons, hostage-taking, extrajudicial killings, rape, kidnapping or disappearances, excessive torture, forced evictions of residents, demonstrations, raising the West Papuan flag, distributing or posting pamphlets, acts of vandalism, and various other criminal acts.
-According to researchers, the conflict involving OPM in Papua has resulted in violations of Human Rights.
+Based on the data obtained, OPM is a dangerous separatist movement that twists facts in its criminal actions.
+Its rebellion is marked by acts of physical resistance using weapons, hostage-taking, extrajudicial killings, rape, kidnapping or disappearances, excessive torture, forced evictions of residents, demonstrations, raising the West Papuan flag, distributing or posting pamphlets, acts of vandalism, and various other criminal activities.
+According to researchers, the conflict involving the OPM in Papua has resulted in Human Rights violations.

-Referring to Article 1 number 6 of the Human Rights Law, the Free Papua Movement (OPM) is an organization that violates human rights because its actions have injured the human spirit of every person.
-OPM deliberately breaks the law to reduce, hinder, limit, and/or revoke the human rights of an individual or group of people guaranteed by law so that many victims fall, including Indigenous Papuans (OAP), immigrant civilians, TNI/Polri officers.
-The existence of Law Number 21 of 2001 concerning Special Autonomy for Papua, which was enacted with the intention of upholding a sense of justice for the Papuan people, in reality, gross human rights violations still occur to this day.
+Referring to Article 1 number 6 of the Human Rights Law, the Free Papua Movement (OPM) is an organization that violates human rights because its actions have injured the human spirit of every individual.
+OPM deliberately breaks the law to reduce, hinder, limit, and/or revoke the human rights of an individual or group of people guaranteed by law, so that many victims fall, including Indigenous Papuans (OAP), immigrant civilians, and TNI/Polri officers.
+Law Number 21 of 2001, concerning Special Autonomy for Papua, was enacted to uphold a sense of justice for the Papuan people.
+However, gross human rights violations continue to occur in the country.